• In pursuit of the possibilities of tea through the world of mixology - Visiting "Mixology Salon" in Ginza (1st half)

 Photo by Misa Shimazu

-Text by Rihei Hiraki
+Text (originally in Japanese) by Rihei Hiraki

 Edit by Yoshiki Tatezaki